 SEARCH WAIVER/EXCEPTION REQUEST PROCEDURE:

-The following items should be submitted to the Assistant Director of Faculty Recruiting, Senem Guler:
+The following items should be submitted to the Associate Director of Faculty Recruiting, Senem Guler:

 - A document detailing the specific qualifications, skills and experience needed for the position (e.g. job description or position announcement).